virtual-labs/exp-static-indeterminacy-iitd/experiment/aim.md

-#### This experiment aims to demonstrate the degree of static indeterminacy of different structures having various conditions of construction.
+#### This Experiment aims to determine the degree of static indeterminacy of different structures having various conditions of construction.